When all else fails ... Update October 19 2015

 “Have to go underneath to fasten the pins.”

 One of the primary features of TopAnchor Quilting Tools' unique anchor post & pin is that it can be fastened to the top of the quilt without needing to reach underneath.
 This is shown quite clearly in the directions (with diagrams) included with every template.
-We will soon be posting a video showing in great detail how this is done.

 The following two screen shots are from our video TopAnchor Quilting - Baptist Fan rotating template demonstration, which can be found on our website and youTube (or by just clicking on the link).